rivkaboord/rivkaboord.GitHub.io/index.md

 #### [The New York Jets' play-calling was predictable in 2022 Week 14 loss to Bills](https://jetsxfactor.com/2022/12/13/lafleur-play-calling-predictable/)
 <img src="images/Mike LaFleur.png"/>
-Using a metric called XPASS, I examined the Jets' play-calling tendencies in their 20-12 loss to the Bills and explained how the predictability directly contributed to their defeat.
+Using a metric called XPASS, I examined the Jets' play-calling tendencies in their 20-12 loss to the Bills from 2022 and explained how the predictability directly contributed to their defeat.

 ---